Three primary outcomes of the Drowning Prevention Program, include:

 - Publishing a global report on drowning deaths to increase global advocacy and attention on the issue

-- Building a strong drowning prevention network through a small grants program in order to engage public health professionals and advocates who will be ready to participate in future drowning prevention efforts
+- Building a drowning prevention network through convenings and small grants in order to engage public health professionals and advocates who will be ready to participate in future drowning prevention efforts